+Feasibility

-Feasibility.
-A 2 (low vs. high epistemic motivation) X 2 (proself vs. prosocial motivation) ANOVA with feasibility did not show a significant interaction effect F(1, 74) = .96, p = .34.
+A 2 (low vs. high epistemic motivation) × 2 (proself vs. prosocial motivation) ANOVA with feasibility did not show a significant interaction effect [F(1, 74) = 0.96, p = 0.34].
 Consequently, we did not conduct a planned comparison for feasibility.
-However, in order to provide full disclosure on all our results we also depicted the outcomes for feasibility in Figure 3.
+However, in order to provide full disclosure of all our results, we also depicted the outcomes for feasibility in Figure 3.